bawazeem/serverless/README.md

 * 100% Extensible: Extend or modify the Framework and its operations via Plugins.
 * An ecosystem of serverless services and plugins.
 * A passionate and welcoming community!

+## <a name="why-serverless"></a>Why Serverless?

+We want to make sure that you and your team don't have to manage or think about Servers in your day to day development.
+Through AWS Lambda and similar Function as a Service providers you can focus on building your business code without having to worry about operations.
+While there are of course still servers running, you don't have to think about them.
+This turns you into a Serverless Team and thats why we think Serverless is a fitting name.

 ## <a name="v1-plugins"></a>Plugins (V1.0)